lizmat/raku-all-modules/marcoonroad/Coro-Simple/README.md

 Based on the brief discussion above, the **coro** / **yield** also has some
 features:

-* The coroutine doesn't care about how many calls down are need to find a **yield**, even inside many other nested function stacks.
+* The coroutine doesn't care about how many calls down are needed to find a **yield**, even inside many other nested function stacks.

 * The **yield** generates only one value per cycle, but you can yield an